- Research Interests:

 - Liver Cancer, Deep Vein Thrombosis (DVT), Effort Subclavian Vein Thrombosis, May-Thurner Syndrome, Uterine Artery Embolization, Gastrointestinal Cancer, Aortic Disease, Endovascular Embolization, Biliary Drainage, Central Line Catheter, Fistulogram, Nephrostomy Tube, Interventional Radiology, Radioembolization, Mechanical Thrombectomy, Inferior Vena Cava (IVC) Filter

 James Stone, MD, PhD, performs a wide range of minimally invasive image-guided procedures to treat a variety of conditions.
 These conditions include endovascular management of peripheral vascular disease, mesenteric ischemia, and endograft placement for aortic vascular disease.
 He also cares for patients requiring liver-based interventions.

 Dr. Stone uses IVC filter retrievals as well as management of acute or chronic venous occlusive disease.
 He also treats urologic and biliary drain placements and percutaneous ablation of hepatic, renal, or lung malignancies.

-Dr. Stone is a principle investigator on multiple clinical trials and directs an imaging core laboratory as well.
-He also oversees a translational research effort exploring questions related to massive pelvic hemorrhage, computational analysis of digital subtraction angiography imaging, and dosing considerations related to radioembolization for hepatic malignancy.
+Dr. Stone is a principal investigator on multiple clinical trials and directs a national imaging core laboratory.
+He oversees translational research exploring questions related to massive pelvic hemorrhage, computational analysis of digital subtraction angiography imaging, and dosing considerations related to radioembolization for hepatic malignancy.

 - 2015 Co-author, Clinical Abstract of the Year, Society of Interventional Radiology 41st Annual Meeting